 In May, the American energy company Symbion threatened to sue the government for breach of contract, after the state-owned electricity supplier abruptly terminated an agreement with the firm.

-“In the long-run, the fact we got to this point, paints an unfavorable outlook for investors looking at Tanzania.”
 A month later, the finance minister introduced a bill that Magufuli later signed, compelling mobile phone companies to list 25% of their businesses on the Dar es Salaam Stock Exchange (DSE), despite concerns that the market was not mature enough to meet the liquidity demands of such an offering.

 Last month, investors threatened to withdraw their investments from the country citing a strict new tax regime.